Historical race concepts: Criticism of racial studies (1930s–1980s)

+In 1930, Endre Sík (1891–1978), a Hungarian communist intellectual, authored Rasovaja problema i marksizm (The Racial Problem and Marxism), a groundbreaking attempt to formulate a Marxist constructivist theory of race.
+Published in the USSR, the book predates similar works by Oliver Cox and W. E. B. Du Bois and sought to explain racial categories not as biological facts but as socio-economic constructs shaped by imperialism and capitalist exploitation.
+Sík distinguished between biological race, the conventional classifications that people impose on the humanity, and “social races,” arguing that racial identities are historically produced through systems of domination and economic exploitation.
+Sík's views were marginalized within the Communist International, which at the time promoted the “Black Belt” thesis—that African Americans constituted a nation with a right to self-determination.
+Sík opposed this view, arguing instead for class-based unity and integration.

 Claude Lévi-Strauss' Race and History (UNESCO, 1952) was another critique of the biological "race" notion, arguing in favor of cultural relativism.
 Lévi-Strauss argued that when comparatively ranking cultures, the culture of the person performing the ranking would naturally decide which values and ideas are prioritized.
 Lévi-Strauss compared this to special relativity, suggesting that each observer's frame of reference, their culture, appeared to them to be stationary, while the others' cultures appeared to be moving only in relation to an outside frame of reference.
 Lévi-Strauss cautioned against focusing on specific differences, such as which race was first to develop a specific technology in isolation, as he believed this would create a simplistic and warped view of humanity.
-Instead Lévi-Strauss instead advocated looking at why these developments were made in context, and what problems they addressed.
+Lévi-Strauss instead advocated looking at why these developments were made in context, and what problems they addressed.

 In his 1984 article in Essence magazine, "On Being 'White' ... and Other Lies", James Baldwin reads the history of racialization in America as both figuratively and literally violent, remarking that race only exists as a social construction within a network of force relations: